Mopazob/saopaulo_crimes/README.md

 # Results

-- I used unsupervised learning K-means algorithm to cluster the boroughs.
+- Using unsupervised learning K-means algorithm to cluster the boroughs.
 K-Means algorithm is one of the most common cluster method of unsupervised learning.
 I used this clusters and folium to make a map wich shows us the two boroughs already clustered.

 ![](https://github.com/Mopazob/saopaulo_crimes/blob/master/mapa2.PNG)